 Bachelor of Interdisciplinary Studies.
 A business emphasis is available to Interdisciplinary Studies students who successfully complete 18 semester hours of approved course work.
 Students may use any one of the existing business minors or certificates as a guide for the business emphasis.
-Students will select additional Business minor hours to meet the minimum 18hour requirements.
+Students will select additional Business minor hours to meet the minimum 18-hour requirements.
 Students may use only one emphasis in business toward the Bachelor of Interdisciplinary Studies.
-For details, refer to the Bachelor of Interdisciplinary Studies degree on pages 112-113.
+For details, refer to the Bachelor of Interdisciplinary Studies degree in the "Division of Undergraduate Academic Services," page 113.

-Minor.
-A Business minor is available to nonbusiness students.
-To complete the minor, students must obtain the requirements from the Undergraduate Programs Office in the College of Business and complete the specified business courses with a grade of "C" or higher.
-Courses used in a student's major may not be used toward the Business minor.
-Students are advised to consult an advisor in the college of their majors to ensure the proper selection of courses for the minor.
-The upper-division courses for the minor are restricted to students with 56 semester hours who are in good standing.
-A specific program emphasizing small business is also available.
+Minors.
+Two Business minors are available to nonbusiness students-a minor in Business and a minor in Small Business.
+To complete either of the minors, students must obtain the requirements from the Undergraduate Programs Office in the College of Business and complete the specified business courses with a grade of "C" or higher.
+Courses used in a student's major may not be used toward a minor.
+Students are advised to consult an advisor in the colleges of their majors to ensure the proper selection of courses for the minor.
+The upper-division courses for the minor are restricted to students with 56 hours who are in good standing.
+For details on the minor in Small Business, refer to "Small Business Programs," page 173.

 Nondegree Undergraduate and Graduate Students.
-A nondegree undergraduate or graduate student is permitted to enroll in selected 300- and 400-level business courses only during online registration and only if (1) the student has an ASU cumulative GPA of at least 2.50 and an ASU cumulative business GPA of at least 2.50 at the time of online registration or (2) the student has never attended ASU, in which case he or she is given a one-semester period to register during online registration and to establish a GPA at ASU.
+A nondegree undergraduate or graduate student is permitted to enroll in selected 300- and 400-level business courses only during online registration and only if (1) the student has an ASU cumulative GPA of at least 2.50 and an ASU cumulative business GPA of at least 2.50 at the time of online registrational structure of the time of online registrational structure of the structure tration or (2) the student has never attended ASU, in which case he or she is given a one-semester period to register during online registration and to establish a GPA at ASU.
 Students must meet all prerequisites and course requirements as listed in the catalog.